-During the year, the Sesa Foundation also took steps to raise funds among its employees, which were then donated to organisations and projects identified on a case-by-case basis.
-The initiatives include "Running Innovation", organised during the Var Group S.p.A. convention, the proceeds of which were donated to the non-profit organisation Associazione Italiana contro le Leucemie-Linfomi e Mieloma.
+During the year, the Sesa Foundation also took steps to raise funds among its employees, which were then donated to organisations and projects at both local and non-local level.
+The various initiatives included "Running Innovation", organised in May during the Var Group S.p.A. convention, the proceeds of which were donated to the non-profit organisation Associazione Italiana contro le Leucemie-Linfomi e Mieloma (AIL).